sachit3022/sachit3022.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I am a Second-year Masters Student in the [Computer Science and Engineering Department](http://www.cse.msu.edu) at [Michigan State University](http://www.msu.edu/) pursuing my master's degree under the supervision of [Dr. Vishnu Boddeti](http://vishnu.boddeti.net/).
+I am a Second-year Masters Student in the [CSE Department](http://www.cse.msu.edu) at [Michigan State University](http://www.msu.edu/) pursuing my master's degree under the supervision of [Dr. Vishnu Boddeti](http://vishnu.boddeti.net/).
 I am extremely lucky to have amazing colleagues at [Human Analysis Lab](https://hal.cse.msu.edu/).
 I received my bachelor's degree from [IIT, Guwahati](https://www.iitg.ac.in/).

 My research goal is to improve the capacity of machine learning systems to generalize effectively.
 This includes working on areas like spurious correlation, algorithmic fairness, adversarial machine learning, and privacy preservation.
 By solving these problems, I aim to enhance the robustness and reliability of AI systems.